12 Stretches for Moms After a Long Day - Baby Chick

 Extended child's pose

 The extended child’s pose is a great stretch to relieve lower back and neck pain.
-In addition, it stretches your hips, thighs, and ankles.
+It also gently stretches the hips, thighs, and ankles.

 From a kneeling position, extend your knees to the edges of your mat while keeping your toes together.
 Then, sink back into your hips while stretching your arms out in front as you lower your face toward the mat.
 Hold for 30 seconds.